 - the sequence of authors, and

 - the contribution of each author to the final manuscript consistent with the author’s position in the authorship list.

 3. Recording authorship and acknowledging contributors

-3.3 The executive author of the research output will take responsibility for:
+3.3 Where the corresponding author of the research output is from USC, they will take responsibility for:

-- certifying that authorship has been determined in accordance with these procedures and the Responsible Research Conduct – Governing Policy in a fair and equitable manner, and that the listing reflects the contributions of each author, and
+- certifying that authorship has been attributed in accordance with these procedures and the Responsible Research Conduct – Governing Policy in a fair and equitable manner and that the listing reflects the contributions of each author

 4. Publication and dissemination of research findings